-10 Sep Contacta products part of ground-breaking accessibility event in Greece
+10 Sep Contacta products at ground-breaking Greek accessibility event

 Two years of campaigning to improve access for people with hearing loss has resulted in Contacta’s products being introduced into Greece for the first time.